 - No current breast implants.

-- Has not had a screening mammogram within the last 11 months.
+- Not had a mammogram within the past 11 months.

 EARLY DETECTION SAVES LIVES – GET THE FACTS & GET SCREENED.